jacknot/justin.duch.me/_posts/2020-07-16-antigrav_racing.md

 ### Aerodynamics

 Our ships are going to be raced in Earth atmosphere.
 Like all vehicles, aerodynamics is an important factor for drag reduction and downforce.
 Wait... downforce?
 Why do the ships need downforce if they are stuck to the track with the their mag-plates?

 First let's look at what we have so far.
 We have our mag-plate and several thrusters all sharing the same power source.
 It is very improbable that a small nuclear fusion reactor is going to be able to power both of these at their max potential, something is going to have to get the short-end of the stick.

 So instead of solely relying on our mag-plate to keep the ship stuck to the track we can supplement it with some downforce.
 With the correct amount of aerodynamic downforce, as the ship speeds up, enough downforce will be made to lessen the need to supply power to the mag-plate.
 This gives the thursters more power, which makes the ship faster, which produces more downforce, etc...
 I think you get the idea.

 Again, this changes the dynamics of cornering.
 As you slow down for a corner there's going to be less downforce so your thrusters will get less power as power gets directed to the mag-plate.
 This could also mean that we'll start seeing aero bits pop on on the sides and rear of the ship to help keep downforce as it spins.

+**[Correction 2020-10-08]:** Hey pals, it's been three months since I wrote this and I'm now realising that this doesn't make sense (kind of), and the reason for that is gravity.
+If our ship were the right side up, gravity would pull it down yeah?
+This would mean that instead of the mag-plate pulling the ship with attraction it would need to push the ship away from the track with repulsion.
+Magnets are able to do this obviously, but with the downforce on the ship this would mean **more** power would need to go to the plate for repulsion to counteract it.

+Thankfully, there's a simple solution to this: active aerodynamics.
+Currently a banned technology in F1, this would employ moveable panels and wings to control the movement of air in and around the ship.
+When the ship is right side up, the aero parts would move to generate lift and when upside-down, change to generate downforce.
+This is a pretty good solution because firstly: active aero is bloody cool, and secondly: I don't have to change anything else in this post.

 ### The Cockpit (or lack thereof)